vpetkov/vpetkov.github.io/index.md

 I want to be helpful and informative but writing on the internet is perhaps the most discouraging thing to do.

 For now take me at my word when I say people find me friendly.
-Read more [about me](/about) or sending me an email to something at vpetkov.com.
+Read more [about me](/about) or send me an email to something at vpetkov.com.

 This website is made with GitHub Pages.
 (2005 -- 2019) Sofia, Bulgaria.